codingforeveryone/READMEs/array-methods.md

 ## What is an Array

-An array is a native JavaScript data structure, which is used for lists of things.
+An array is a native JavaScript data structure used for storing lists of things.

 ## Create an Array